bockmancheung/bockmancheung.github.io/_pages/about.md

 Mathematics
 ------
 I'm interested in general algebraic topology and algebraic geometry.
-It is really amazing to see how (co)homology comes up everywhere.
+It is really amazing to see how (co)homology comes up everywhere, from singular cohomology to sheaf cohomology, and to grid homology of knots.

 Resources I find most useful for a first course in algebra: <br>
 * Algebra, Artin <br>